AdvoConnection Directory Listing Requirements

 But we are very strict when it comes to doing so.
 Our focus is on the needs of patients and caregivers, not on the wishes of advocates who want to be listed.
 We do our best to be sure you can meet those needs, and to do so we have put together this list of requirements.

-- A track record of your willingness and capability to help others.
+2. Show a track record of willingness and capability to help others.

 Why These Requirements?

 As mentioned above, the AdvoConnection Directory is first and foremost a tool intended to meet the needs of patients and caregivers.
 Even though it is also a great marketing tool for advocates, that is its secondary purpose.

 Because the AdvoConnection Directory takes its responsibility seriously to showcase only professional advocates, we have developed these requirements.
 Of course, even meeting these requirements does not guarantee an advocate will succeed, but having met the requirements at least shows the professional approach taken by each.

 How We Vet Applicants – Requirements for Listing in the AdvoConnection Directory

 Once you have applied to be in the AdvoConnection Directory, we will assess your application against each of these requirements as follows: